Princess Hexiao

-Princess Hexiao of the First Rank (2 February 1775 - 13 October 1823) was a Manchu princess of the Qing dynasty.
+Princess Hexiao of the First Rank (1775 - 1823) was a Manchu princess of the Qing dynasty.
 She was the tenth and youngest daughter of the Qianlong Emperor.
 Her mother was Consort Dun.
+She was one of only two female recipients of the Pictures of the Victorious Pacification of the Two Jinchuans from Qianlong, and was said to be his favorite daughter.

 Birth and childhood

 The future Princess Hexiao was born in 1775 when the Qianlong Emperor was already 63 years old.
 At the time of her birth, nearly all of the Qianlong's other daughters had either died or married and left the palace.
 Qianlong was thus overjoyed when he heard news of the birth of another daughter.
 The Princess was deeply favoured by her father from birth.
 Throughout her childhood, ministers and courtiers remarked that the Tenth Princess—as she was commonly referred to—resembled her father in appearance.
 She was said to be resolute in character, and frequently accompanied the Qianlong Emperor on hunting excursions.

 Going against tradition, the Qianlong Emperor elevated his tenth daughter from the status of a "Princess of the Second Rank" (usually accorded to a daughter born to an imperial consort) to a "Princess of the First Rank" (usually accorded to a daughter born to the empress).
 Therefore, the Tenth Princess became known as "Princess Hexiao of the First Rank".